microsoft/PubSec-Info-Assistant/docs/deployment/configure_local_dev_environment.md

 The next step is to open the source code and build the dev container.
 To do this you will:

 1. Log into Azure using the Azure CLI
-2. Open the cloned source code into VSCode
+2. Open the cloned source code into VS Code
-3. Launch and connect to the development container from VSCode
+3. Launch and connect to the development container from VS Code

 ---
 ### Important: Rebuild Development container

- When using any new version of Info Assistant code base from the repo, be sure to rebuild your development container.
+ When using any new version of Information Assistant code base from the repo, be sure to rebuild your development container.

  A new popup should appear in VS Code to rebuild the container.
 If the popup does not appear you can also do the following: